PaceCodes/Mixin-Tutorial/README.md

 We are first initializing the MixinBootstrap.
 Then, we are adding our Mixin configuration.
 We are also switching the obfuscation context to notch's mappings.

-# Resources
-More info on Mixins can be found with these links:
-Javadocs: https://jenkins.liteloader.com/view/Other/job/Mixin/javadoc/ (The javadocs, pretty self explanatory)
-Wiki: https://github.com/SpongePowered/Mixin/wiki (great for learning what Mixins even are)
-Discord: https://discord.gg/sponge (Get help with Mixins here)

 # MIXIN Cheatsheet